Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 Publisher = ""

 • LinkDate is identical.
-That's the TimeDateStamp in the PE header — the attacker reused the same build identity, or used a template that linkstamps every build the same.
+That's the TimeDateStamp in the PE header.
+The attacker reused the same build identity, or used a template that linkstamps every build the same.
 Not evidence of build time.

 • KeyLastWriteTimestamp differs.
 Amcache saw the path twice, ~5 weeks apart, with different content each time.

 Conclusion: a binary at this path was replaced between March 12 and April 19.
-Pivot on the April 19 timestamp ± 1 h for the new binary's drop event; pivot on March 12 ± 1 h for the original drop.
-Two intrusion events; one path; one Amcache entry to find both.
+Pivot on the April 19 timestamp ± 1h for the new binary's drop event.
+Pivot on March 12 ± 1h for the original drop.
+Two intrusion events.
+One path.
+One Amcache entry to find both.

 Related posts